mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/_index.md

 ### Modal Forms

-Modal Forms ([godoc](https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#Form)) open as a modal on the user interface as a result of a Form call response.
-One example is the `send` form in the [Hello World!](https://github.com/mattermost/mattermost-plugin-apps/blob/master/examples/go/hello-world/send_form.json) app.
+Modal Forms ({{< newtabref href="https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#Form" title="godoc" >}}) open as a modal on the user interface as a result of a Form call response.
+One example is the `send` form in the {{< newtabref href="https://github.com/mattermost/mattermost-plugin-apps/blob/master/examples/go/hello-world/send_form.json" title="Hello World!" >}} app.

 They are defined by: